Section Image

 The community has ample recreation, starting with the Germantown Aquatic Center, a summer hotspot for all ages.
 “We’ve even seen a great influx of residents from other cities coming to Germantown to use our pool,” Jones says.
 “While it’s not a huge pool, it’s a modern pool, so if you go there on the weekend, it’s packed.”
 The pool is inside Veterans Memorial Park, which has playground equipment, a former railroad depot and picnic areas.
 Kercher Community Park has access to the Twin Creek Hike and Bike Trail, the Weber Soccer Complex and the Twin Creek Disc Golf Course.
 The city is also near Germantown MetroPark, which offers over 1,600 acres of wooded trails, campsites and creek access for fishing and paddling.
 Twin Creek MetroPark has similar features, plus horseback riding trails and Native Hopewell mounds.

 Germantown is home to two covered bridges.
-The Historic Germantown Covered Bridge dates back to 1870, and its suspension-like design is considered the only of its kind.
+The Historic Germantown Covered Bridge dates back to 1870, and its suspension-like design is considered the only one of its kind.

 Main roads connect to Dayton, other nearby cities and interstates

 State Route 725 and Dayton Germantown Pike are two main roads within the city.
 While many people work for local businesses and the Dupps manufacturing company, more employment opportunities are outside the community.
-State Route 4 is the primary path into Dayton, and Interstate 75 is roughly 8 miles away, making connections with I-675 and I-70.
+State Route 4 is the primary path into Dayton, and Interstate 75 is roughly 8 miles away, making connections with Interstate 675 and I-70.
 Residents are about 7 miles from Kettering Health Miamisburg and 26 miles from Dayton International Airport.

-Valley View schools now share a modern connected campus
+Valley View schools now share a modern, connected campus

 Annual events celebrate holidays, Saturday nights and soft pretzels

 The Germantown Pretzel Festival is the city’s biggest event.
-Running annually since 1980, the festival offers carnival rides, vendor booths, headlining bands and soft pretzel varieties.
+Running annually since 1980, the festival has carnival rides, vendor booths, headlining bands and soft pretzel varieties.
 It's held at Veterans Memorial Park, which also hosts the city’s Fourth of July celebration and Christmas in the Park.
 Germantown Saturday Night Out typically happens monthly from June to October, featuring a downtown car show, live music and store sales.

 Isabel Butler